martinlevesque/kbindake/README.md

 ![Python](https://img.shields.io/badge/python-3.7+-blue.svg)
 ![Platform](https://img.shields.io/badge/platform-cross--platform-green.svg)

-## Overall overview
+## Overview

 kbindake turns your Makefile into a **supercharged hotkey manager**. kbindake allows to map key combos into makefile commands, and see the output in a convenient overlay.

 ## Features ✨

-- 🎯 **Makefile-based configuration** - Reuse your existing makefile scripts
+- 🎯 **Makefile-based configuration** - Reuse your existing makefile scripts.
 - 🚀 **Global hotkeys** - Works system-wide, allows to switch between programs efficiently with a keybinding.
-- 🎨 **Visual overlay** - See command output in beautiful on-screen displays
+- 🎨 **Visual overlay** - See command output in beautiful on-screen displays.
-- ⚡ **Autoboot commands** - Run stuff automatically when kbindake starts
+- ⚡ **Autoboot commands** - Run stuff automatically when kbindake starts.
-- 🔧 **Help binding viewer** - See all your shortcuts with a special hotkey
+- 🔧 **Help binding viewer** - See all your shortcuts with a special hotkey.

 ## Quick Start